-Past Division Commander Lange, of New York: (Reading) Resolved, That the following be added to the obligations on pages 13 and 20 of the 1920 Ritual and to the several applications for membership; between the words "defeat" and "to be faithful" these words: "To always observe the day set aside by the Grand Army of the Republic as Memorial (Decoration) Day Sacred to the Memory of the Union Soldiers of 1861 to 1865 and do all in my power to persuade others to do the same."
+Past Division Commander Lange, of New York: (Reading) Resolved, That the following be added to the obligations on pages 13 and 20 of the 1920 Ritual and to the several applicato membership; between the words "defeat" and "to be faitht" these words: "To always observe the day set aside by the Grand Army of the Republic as Memorial (Decoration) Day to the Memory of the Union Soldiers of 1861 to 1865 and do all in my power to persuade others to do the same."

-The obligation in full is to be as follows: I, in the presence of the Great Creator and witnessing members of this Camp, hereby voluntarily and solemnly pledge myself to support and defend the Government of the United States of America, to offer my life if need be to preserve the Flag from being lowered in defeat; To always observe the day set aside by the Grand Army of the Republic as Memorial (Decoration) Day, sacred to the memory of the Union Soldiers and Sailors of 1861 to 1865 and do all in my power to persuade others to do the same; to be faithful faithful in all the duties of citizenship, to be obedient to the law of the Order, and law of the land, to obey the regulations of this Order, and actively and everyactively to promote its objects and interests always and every-Where.
+The obligation in full is to be as follows: I, in the presence of the Great Creator and witnessing members of this Camp, hereby voluntarily and solemnly pledge myself to support and defend the Government of the United States of America, to offer my life if need be to preserve the Flag from being lowered in defeat; " always observe the day set aside by the Grand Army of the as Memorial (Decoration) Day, sacred to the do all the Soldiers and Sailors of 1861 to 1865 and do all in power to persuade others to do the same; to be faithful. faithful in all the duties of citizenship, to be obedient to the law law land, to obey the regulations of this Order, and actively land, to obey the regulations of this Order, and actively to promote its objects and interests always and everywhere.
 So Help Me God."